BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded markets like Dong Xuan.
-Keep your valuables secure and out of sight to avoid opportunistic pickpockets.
+Be mindful of your belongings, especially in crowded areas like the Old Quarter or on public transport.
+Pickpocketing can happen, so keep your valuables secure and out of sight.
 A cross-body bag worn in front of you is a good deterrent.

 packing